Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Disadvantages of Google Gemini

-Gemini, like all generative AI tools, has its disadvantages.
-These pitfalls can cause you to make errors, slow down your productivity, or use Gemini only for specific tasks.
+Gemini, like all generative AI tools, has its limitations.
+These challenges can lead to errors, slow down productivity, or restrict its usefulness to specific tasks.

 Limited creativity